About Rare Books

 Preservation Leaflets The Northeast Document Conservation Center provides advice on the storage, handling, and preservation of rare and archival material.

 Rare Book Condition Standards "Fine," "good," "book club" edition – what do these terms mean?
-Powell's Books has compiled a glossary of terms used in the description of rare books.
+Abe Books has compiled a guide to book condition and terms used in the description of rare books.